Skip to main content

 Coherence and structure of the presentation and critical analysis, including appropriate academic tone at postgraduate level and effective display of examples and analysis.

-Students produce a 2,500-word research plan in relation their proposed dissertation.
-This should include clearly articulated research question or questions, a theoretical framework, a proposed methodology, ethical considerations and a working bibliography.
+A 2,500-word proposed for a final research project.
+This should include clearly articulated critical context, research questions, a theoretical framework, a proposed methodology including discussion of the scope and duration of the data gathering and analysis, ethical considerations and a working bibliography.

 Additional task-specific assessment criteria are as follows: